akpax/ETABS_to_RAM_bridge/README.md

 ## Using Application
 ### Model Paths Config Tab
 After configuration, the main interface will open up where the user is prompted for model paths to the ETABS file and the RAM Concept model they wish to transfer to.
-The application will add loads to layers so if you intend to update loads, the existing loads should be removed from the layer before the transfer.
+The application will not clear existing loads  in RAM concept before adding new ones; therefore, if you intend to update loads, the existing loads should be removed from the RAM layer before the transfer.
 Note: the RAM Concept model provided will be saved over by the updated version with transferred loads.
 It is recommended to copy the models before using the application.
 ![tab1](https://github.com/akpax/ETABs_RAM_bridge/assets/78048703/1d850b17-86df-413b-af31-6120fd647888)

 Clicking the "Access ETABS and RAM Concept Data" button will open up the ETABS model, extract data, and create the necessary ETABS and RAM objects required.